ShenLab/PreMode/README.md

 `scripts/PreMode.ptm/` PreMode, add the onehot encoding of post transcriptional modification sites as input.

 `scripts/PreMode.mean.var/` PreMode, it will output both predicted value (mean) and confidence (var), used in adaptive learning tasks.

+# figures in our manuscript

+Please install the necessary R packages using `mamba env create -f r4-base.yaml`

+Please go to `analysis/` folder and run the corresponding R scripts.

 # New Experiment
 1. Please prepare a folder under `scripts/` and create a file named `pretrain.seed.0.yaml` inside the folder: